Who Decides Your Rights?

 Breaking down headline-making decisions over religious freedom in the Supreme Court’s 2020 term.Read More

-These five minority opinions in First Amendment cases had significant influence on the law and society.Read More
+These five dissenting opinions in First Amendment cases had significant influence on the law and society.Read More

 June, when the Supreme Court wraps up its term each year, is often a big month for rulings with significant impact.Read More